Pharmacology Made Easy Hematologic System

 • Granulocyte-Macrophage Colony-Stimulating Factor (GM-CSF): Stimulates the production of both neutrophils and macrophages.
 Sargramostim is an example.
 Side effects are similar to G-CSF.

 • Thrombopoietin Receptor Agonists: Stimulate platelet production, often used to treat thrombocytopenia.
 Romiplostim and eltrombopag are examples.
-Side effects can include thrombocytosis (high platelet count).
+Side effects can include thrombocytosis (high platelet count) It's one of those things that adds up..

 5. Drug Interactions in Hematologic Pharmacology